benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 		return false
 	end

+	count =
-	count = count or NORMAL_CLICK_BURST
+		count or NORMAL_CLICK_BURST

+	gap =
-	gap = gap or CLICK_GAP
+		gap or CLICK_GAP

+	local success = false

+	for _ = 1, count do
+		if not object.Parent then
+			return true
+		end

 		local detector =
 			getClickDetector(object)

-	local succeeded = false

-	for _ = 1, count do
-		if not object
-			or not object.Parent then

-			succeeded = true
-			break
-		end

-		local currentSuccess = false
+		local clicked = false

-		if detector
+		if detector then
-			and detector.Parent then

-			currentSuccess =
+			clicked =
 				directClick(detector)
 		end

-		if not currentSuccess then
+		if not clicked then
 			local part =
 				getMainPart(object)

 			if part then
-				currentSuccess =
+				clicked =
 					screenClickPart(part)
 			end
 		end

-		if currentSuccess then
+		if clicked then
-			succeeded = true
+			success = true
-		end

-		if not object.Parent then
-			break
 		end

 		if noPickupCooldownEnabled then